Decorate with Glittery Mini Pumpkins

-- Ask your child to dip the paintbrush into the Mod Podge and paint an even layer of glue all around one of the pumpkins, leaving the underside unpainted.
+- Ask your child to dip the paintbrush into the craft glue and paint an even layer of glue all around one of the pumpkins, leaving the underside unpainted.

 - Then, have her roll the sides of the pumpkin in the glitter.
 Once your child has coated the pumpkin as much as possible this way, fill in any gaps by sprinkling and gently patting the glitter down onto the exposed areas of glue.
 When the pumpkin is completely covered with glitter, set it aside and allow it to dry completely.

 - Return any unused glitter to its original container and discard the newspaper (or wipe it down completely so that no leftover glitter remains).

 - Set up your workspace again, pouring a new color of glitter into a pile on a new sheet of newspaper.
 Repeat steps 1-6 until all of your pumpkins are coated in glitter.

 - After all of the pumpkins have dried, arrange them on a platter with fall colored leaves (faux or real ones), berries, and other festive foliage you might have in your backyard or garden.
 Adding a few pillar candles of different heights can also add a beautiful aesthetic element and warmth to your table.